Farewe/virtualspecies-tutorial/v2/06-virtualspeciesobjects.md

 ##
 ## - Converted into presence-absence:
 ##    .Method = probability
+##    .probabilistic method    = logistic
 ##    .alpha (slope)           = -0.05
 ##    .beta  (inflexion point) = 0.7
-##    .species prevalence      = 0.034
+##    .species prevalence      = 0.0338995519408199
 ```

 And a summary of how the virtual species was generated appears:

 * It shows us the variables used.
 * It shows us the approach used and all the details of the approach, so we can use it to reconstruct another virtual species with the exact same parameters later on.
-It also provides us the range of values of our environmental variables (bio1 (mean annual temperature) ranged from -269 (-26.9°C) to 314 (31.4°C)).
-This is helpful to quickly get an idea of the preferences of our species; for example here we see that we have a species living in hot environments, with a peak at 250 (25°C).
+It also provides us the range of values of our environmental variables (bio1 (mean annual temperature) ranged from -269 (-26.9Â°C) to 314 (31.4Â°C)).
+This is helpful to quickly get an idea of the preferences of our species; for example here we see that we have a species living in hot environments, with a peak at 250 (25Â°C).
 * If a conversion to presence-absence was performed, it shows us the parameters of the conversion, and provides the species prevalence (the species prevalence is always calculated and provided).
 * If you have introduced a distribution bias (will be seen in a later section), it will provide information about this particular bias.